Wisconsin's 33rd Assembly district

-The 33rd Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in southeast Wisconsin, the district comprises the southern half of Jefferson County and parts of northeast Rock County.
-It includes the cities of Fort Atkinson, Jefferson, and Milton, and part of the city of Janesville, as well as the villages of Palmyra and Sullivan.
-The district is represented by Republican Scott Johnson, since January 2023.
+The 33rd Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in southeast Wisconsin, the district comprises much of eastern Walworth County and southwest Racine County.
+It includes the city of Burlington and most of the city of Lake Geneva, and the villages of East Troy and Union Grove.
+It also contains the Big Foot Beach State Park and Grand Geneva Resort Airport.
+The district is represented by Republican Speaker of the Assembly Robin Vos, since January 2025; Vos previously represented the 63rd district from 2005 to 2025.

 The 33rd Assembly district is located within Wisconsin's 11th Senate district, along with the 31st and 32nd Assembly districts.